astropy/SPISEA/docs/make_cluster.rst

   # Define the IMF.
 Here we'll use a broken
   # power-law with the parameters from
-  # Kroupa et al. (2001, MNRAS, 322, 231),
+  # Kroupa et al. (2001, MNRAS, 322, 231)
-  # using the multiplicity we defined previously
+  # and the multiplicity we defined previously.

+  # Note: when defining the power law slope for each segment of
+  #the IMF, we define the entire exponent, including the negative sign.
+  # For example, if dN/dm $\propto$ m^-alpha, then you would use
+  # the value -2.3 to specify an IMF with alpha = 2.3.

   massLimits = np.array([0.08, 0.5, 1, 120]) # mass segments
   powers = np.array([-1.3, -2.3, -2.3]) # power-law exponents
   my_imf = imf.IMF_broken_powerlaw(massLimits, powers,